Cleaning up a biohazardous spill in a biosafety cabinet

 - Close off the area and allow aerosols to settle.

-- Assemble all spill cleanup materials and review procedure.
+- Assemble all spill cleanup materials and review the procedure.

-- Pour (don’t spray) disinfectant [identify specific disinfectant] to contaminated surface that is covered with paper towels by pouring it around the periphery of the spill area moving inward.
+- Pour (don’t spray) disinfectant [identify specific disinfectant] onto the contaminated surface covered with paper towels by pouring it around the periphery of the spill area, moving inward.
 Allow the appropriate contact time [identify specific contact time] for the disinfectant and agent.

-- Wipe up spill.
+- Wipe up the spill.
 Dispose of the waste in the biohazardous waste containers.

-- Reapply disinfectant to contaminated surface and allow it to stand for proper contact time.
+- Reapply disinfectant to the contaminated surface and allow it to stand for proper contact time.

 - Segregate contaminated cleanup materials into the appropriate biohazardous waste containers.